Mafzii/smart-scraper/Readme.md

-# Smart Scraper
+# Not-so-smart Scraper

-Smart Scraper is a simple tool for extracting data from websites.
+A simple project for extracting data from websites using SLMs.

 ## Install